Microdot: Modern usage

-Microdot identification

-Microdot identification is a process where tiny identification tags are etched or coded with a given number, or for use on vehicles, a vehicle VIN, asset identification number or a unique serial number.
-Unique personal identification numbers (PIN), asset identification number or customized customer data entries are also available.
-The microdots are brushed or sprayed onto the key parts of an asset to provide complete parts marking.
-The technology was developed in the United States in the 1990s before being commercialized by various manufacturers and distributors around the world.

-In South Africa it is a legal requirement to have microdot fitted to all new vehicles sold since September 2012 and to all vehicles that require police clearance.
+Microdot identification is a process in which tiny identification tags are etched or coded with a unique serial number or, for use on vehicles, with a vehicle identification number (VIN) or asset identification number.
+In South Africa it is a legal requirement to have a microdot fitted to all new vehicles sold since September 2012 and to all vehicles that require police clearance.

-Most printers print in addition to the documents requested on the pages tiny yellow dots containing printer serial number and time stamp.
-These are not microdots, but arrays of difficult-to-see dots across the printed page in an encoded pattern.
+Some printers print, in addition to the document contents requested, tiny yellow dots containing the printer serial number and a time stamp.